 Position can be preset or offset to any value within its range.
 The Internal Position Offset can be stored in nonvolatile memory and retrieved on power up.

-Position can be reset to zero via push button.
-Resulting position offset is automatically stored in nonvolatile memory.
+Position can be reset to zero via momentary contact switch.
+The resulting position offset is automatically stored in nonvolatile memory.

 Positional Accuracy